Skip to content

 Args:

-first_color_background (bool, optional): If True, the first color is used as background.
-Defaults to True.
+first_color_background (bool, optional): If `True`, sets the first color (index 0) to `background_color`.

-background_color (tuple or str, optional): RGB tuple or string for background color.
-Can be "black" or "white".
-Defaults to (0.0, 0.0, 0.0).
+background_color (tuple or str, optional): The RGB tuple or string ('black', 'white') for the background.

 Returns:

-color_map (matplotlib.colors.LinearSegmentedColormap): Colormap for matplotlib
+color_map (matplotlib.colors.LinearSegmentedColormap):

 Example: